poolpOrg/poolp.org/content/posts/2023-09_01/index.md

-I started using my package in `plakar` and focused on other tasks, given that CDC is very important but far from being the key feature, so I didn't pay attention when some of the reasearchers behind the FastCDC algorithm published [a new paper describing the UltraCDC algorithm](https://ieeexplore.ieee.org/document/9894295)... a few months later in 2022.
+I started using my package in `plakar` and focused on other tasks, given that CDC is very important but far from being the key feature, so I didn't pay attention when some of the researchers behind the FastCDC algorithm published [a new paper describing the UltraCDC algorithm](https://ieeexplore.ieee.org/document/9894295)... a few months later in 2022.

 Unlike FastCDC,